MRAC: Multimodal, Generative and Responsible Affective Computing (4th International Workshop at ACM-Multimedia 2026)

 Workshop Schedule #

-Time zone: Dublin time GMT +1 hour
+Time zone: Rio De Janeiro time GMT -3 hour

 Invited Keynote Speaker #